 12. Workflow for Encoding Final Manuscripts in TEI (175 KB) - Megan Ward (Assistant Professor, Oregon State University).
 Co-director of Livingstone Online, LEAP, and the Livingstone Spectral Imaging Project. led the LEAP team over a three-year period in transcribing and encoding in 2000+ manuscripts pages from Livingstone's final diaries (1866-73), the massive Unyanyembe Journal (1866-72), and all the Livingstone letters held by the David Livingstone Centre.
 This workflow documents the process and schedule by which this work was accomplished.

-13. LEAP Program Plan (2015-17) - During the last two years of LEAP, Adrian S. Wisnicki (Assistant Professor, University of Nebraska-Lincoln).
+13. LEAP Program Plan (2015-17) - During the last two and a half years of LEAP, Adrian S. Wisnicki (Assistant Professor, University of Nebraska-Lincoln).
 Director of Livingstone Online, LEAP, and the Livingstone Spectral Imaging Project. and Megan Ward (Assistant Professor, Oregon State University).
 Co-director of Livingstone Online, LEAP, and the Livingstone Spectral Imaging Project. used this plan to guide the development work for their multispectral critical edition of Livingstone's 1870 Field Diary and the closeout of LEAP.
 The plan documents the sequential tasks involved in this endeavor, but also shows how Wisnicki and Ward balanced the work on two concurrent, funded projects.